Self-proclaimed monarchy: Philippines

 In 1823, in Manila, Philippines, a regimental captain, Andrés Novales, staged a mutiny and proclaimed himself "Emperor of the Philippines".
 After one day, Spanish troops from Pampanga and Intramuros removed him.

-Trindade
+Trinidad

 In 1893, James Harden-Hickey, an admirer of Napoleon III, crowned himself "James I of the Principality of Trinidad".
 For two years he tried but failed to assert his claim.

 United States

 In 1850, James J. Strang, who claimed to be Joseph Smith's successor as leader of the Latter Day Saint movement, proclaimed himself king of his followers on Beaver Island, Michigan.
 On 8 July 1850, he was crowned in an elaborate coronation ceremony.
 Strang evaded Federal government charges of treason and continued to rule until 1856, the year he was assassinated by two disgruntled "Strangites".

-In 1859, Joshua Abraham Norton, a failed businessman from San Francisco, declared himself "Emperor of America and Protector of Mexico"; he became and remained a local celebrity for the rest of his life.
+In 1859, Joshua Abraham Norton, a failed businessman from San Francisco, declared himself "Emperor of the United States", followed by assuming the additional title "Protector of Mexico" in 1863 in the wake of France's invasion of the country; he became and remained a local celebrity for the rest of his life.

 Current self-proclaimed monarchies

+Germany

+Several self-proclaimed monarchies exist in Germany within the context of the Reichsbürger movement in which some people declare themselves or their group the rightful rulers of the German Reich, a part thereof, or their own micronation.
+Notable figures in Germany include Peter Fitzek who was crowned 'Peter I of the Kingdom of Germany' in 2012 and Friedrich Maik who claims to be the head of state of Mecklenburg since 2019.